resque/resque-scheduler/README.md

   - `QUIET` will stop logging anything.
 Completely silent.
   - `VERBOSE` opposite of 'QUIET'; will log even debug information
   - `LOGFILE` specifies the file to write logs to. (default standard output)
-  - `LOGFORMAT` specifies either "text" or "json" output format (default "text")
+  - `LOGFORMAT` specifies either "text", "json" or "logfmt" output format (default "text")

 All of these variables are optional and will be given the following default